Published 15 Aug 2023

 - FAQs about Kitchen Cleaning Checklists

 - Keep Your Kitchen Clean with a Digital Cleaning Auditing Tool

 Best Practices for an Effective Commercial Kitchen Cleaning Program

-Ensure all areas in the kitchen receive proper attention, especially those that tend to get overlooked.
-The most frequent question is how do I clean my kitchen every day?.
-This can be answered by attending the following key areas to maintain a hygienic kitchen.
+Ensure kitchen safety and that all areas in the kitchen receive proper attention, especially those that tend to get overlooked.
+The most frequent question is, “How do I clean my kitchen every day?”.
+This can be answered by attending to the following key areas to maintain a hygienic kitchen.

 - Kitchen sinks – Disinfect kitchen sinks to avoid bacteria buildup.
 Scrub, sanitize, and keep it stain and clog-free to avoid plumbing issues.

 - Kitchen equipment – This refers to all kitchen utensils such as pots, pans, knives, and other frequently used items.
 They should be cleaned after every use to avoid the transfer of bacteria.